cwoodruff/book-network-programming-csharp/Chapter19/chapter19.md

 icon: stack
 label: Chap 19
 meta:
-title: "Testing and Debugging Network Applications"
+title: "Looking to the Future with QUIC"
 visibility: hidden
 ---
 # 19

-# Testing and Debugging Network Applications
+# Looking to the Future with QUIC